 Ground Penetrating Radar (GPR) for Subsurface Void Detection

-Poorly compacted and consolidated sub bases can cause settling and cracking of concrete slabs.
+Poorly compacted and consolidated sub-bases can cause settling and cracking of concrete slabs.
 The true extent of these voids must be identified and located so the problem can be fully addressed.

-GPR"looks through" concrete slabs to image the sub base and precisely locate all voids without removing the concrete.
+GPR"looks through" concrete slabs to image the sub-base and precisely locate all voids without removing the concrete.

 Once the voids are identified, Polyjacking.com injects polyurethane foam that expands and fills the voids while compacting the surrounding soil and helping to prevent the problem from recurring in the future.

 Contact us to learn more about how GPR can help you protect your slabs from subsurface voids.
 Our team and equipment can quickly and effectively make the needed repairs.